 The courses offered by the institution are: Animation, Planning, Producer, Director, Digital Animation Artist, Writer, Background Artist.

-Tokyo School of Animation
+Tokyo Animation School

 Manga Institute in Japan

 Japan Manga Institute is from Tokyo, it is an institution that has 7 faculties with more than 35 departments of studies.
 To study at the Japan Manga Institute costs an average of 450,000 to 1,500,000 yen.
-The courses offered are Animation and Manga/Comic.
+The courses offered are Animation and Manga/Comics.

 Kyoto Seika University